VasilGVasilev/VasilGVasilev/README.md

 <br>I am a Web Developer from Bulgaria, enthusiastic about Front-End development that also has solid foundation in Back-End technologies.
 <br>
 <br>🎓 Prior to pursuing my true passion, web development, I have studied English and German law culminating in my Master of Laws degree with honours.
 I also have taken on the Javascript Developer Path at SoftUni finishing each course with the highest grade possible.<br>
-<br>💻 As a developer I have delivered several projects for private clients.
-The latest being https://ixorabg.com/<br>
+<br>💻 As a developer, my latest project delivered for a client is https://ixorabg.com/<br>
 <br>👨‍💻 Also, I'm constantly updating my personal articles that reflect on the problems I have stumbled upon during my journey as a programmer.<br>